Skip to content

 Take Charge of Your Home Improvement Projects!

 The official NYC DOB website has all the legal codes—but it’s written for architects and engineers, not homeowners.
 If you’ve never dealt with building regulations before, the technical language can feel overwhelming.
-Below you can access both versions:
+Below, you can explore both the official source and our plain-language guides:

 Who we are and why IQARIUS.com helps NYC property owners like you.

-- Your DOB dictionary: Quickly translate terms like “Class A violation” into everyday English.
+• Our DOB glossary and guidance written for ESL speakers and first-time homebuyers: Quickly translate terms like “Class A violation” into everyday English.

 NYC DOB “Violation” – Quick Q&A